Retractable Patio at Seventh Son Brewing Co.

 The existing facility had a patio that was oriented primarily to the western sun with the open end of the patio facing north along E. 4th Avenue.

-The building has now been expanded substantially into the vacant lot with the addition of a large, 2-story, 12,000 square feet brewing area that is visible from the exiting, single-story gray building along the former western exterior wall.
+In addition, the building has now been expanded substantially into the vacant lot with the addition of a large, 2-story, 12,000 square feet brewing area that is visible from the exiting, single-story gray building along the former western exterior wall.
 The 2,000 square feet bar and retractable patio was added in traditional brick, 2-story addition with a parapet style facade along E. 4th Avenue.
 The 4-panel, 75% open, SolaGlide retractable skylights are tucked in behind the second story parapet with the slope facing north alongE.
 4th Avenue and the ridge to the south.

 The retractable-roof idea came from Mario Batali’s Eataly in New York City, Castore said according to an interview with Colin by ThisWeek Community News.
 Seventh Son was able to construct a similar retractable roof so the patio could be used in all weather conditions.
 With an additional full bar, the new patio is meant to be both a taproom expansion and an event space.